Maxims of equity: Delay defeats Equity, or Equity aids the vigilant not the indolent

-Equity imputes an intention to fulfil an obligation
+Equity imputes an intention to fulfill an obligation

 Generally speaking, near performance of a general obligation will be treated as sufficient unless the law requires perfect performance, such as in the exercise of an option.
 Text writers give an example of a debtor leaving a legacy to his creditor equal to or greater than his obligation.
 Equity regards such a gift as performance of the obligation so the creditor cannot claim both the legacy and payment of the debt.

 Where a claimant is under an obligation to do one thing but does another, his action may be treated as close enough approximation of the required act.
 A claimant who has undertaken an obligation, will, through his later conduct be interpreted as fulfilment of that obligation.

 Equity acts in personam (i.e. on persons rather than on objects)

 In England, there was a distinction drawn between the jurisdiction of the law courts and that of the chancery court.
 Courts of law had jurisdiction over property as well as persons and their coercive power arose out of their ability to adjust ownership rights.
 Courts of equity had power over persons.
 Their coercive power arose from the ability, on authority of the crown, to hold a violator in contempt, and take away his freedom (or money) until he purged himself of his contumacious behavior.
 This distinction helped preserve a separation of powers between the two courts.

 Nevertheless, courts of equity also developed a doctrine that an applicant must assert a "property interest".
 This was a limitation on their own power to issue relief.
 This does not mean that the courts of equity had taken jurisdiction over property.
 Rather, it means that they came to require that the applicant assert a right of some significant substance as opposed to a claim for relief based on an injury to mere emotional or dignitary interests.